russross/blackfriday/README.md

 *   Add automatic pandoc2rfc conversion
 *   Extension to recognize pandoc2rfc indices?
+*   Check if table content has inline markup
+*   fenced code blocks -> source code with language etc.
+*   indentend code blocks -> artwork
+*   images -> artwork, use title for caption if caption is given, wrap in figure -> otherwise not.
 *   Table colspan + rawspan, php markdown extra has syntax
 *   make webservers that converts for you
 *   More unit testing
-*   fenced code blocks -> source code with language etc.
-*   indentend code blocks -> artwork
-*   images -> artwork, use title for caption if caption is given, wrap in figure -> otherwise not.
 *   cleanups - and loose a bunch of extensions, turn them on per default
 *   reduce API footprint (hide constants mainly)
 *   save original IAL for example lists?